Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 themselves against the charge of presumptuous superficiality, no less than that of reducing religious allegories to plain rationalism.

-oncerning the theory of palingenesis8 I should like to
+oncerning the theory of palingenesis8 I should like

-sight of Amfortas in pain, while we are compelled deeply to reflect on these words of Parsifal:
+the sight of Amfortas in pain, while we are compelled deeply to reflect on these words of Parsifal:

 Ah!
 What sins, what offending guilt

 must this fool's head

 then no penance, no atonement,

 he words that follow a little later, addressed by Gurnemanz to Parsifal, while he sprinkles Parsifal's head with water